cailhuiris/motty/README.md

 ## Motty
 Motty provides the simpler way to test your client services.<br>
-It is an web application which gives you abaility to create your own custom responses.<br>
+It is an web application which gives you ability to create your own custom responses.<br>
 So you can intuitively and easily mock http responses.
 All you need to do is typing and click!

 ![Motty web application](/docs/images/main.png)